HESGE/twitter-harvest/README.md

 ## Change log

+* 0.3.4:
+  * chat the node twitter lib with Twit (for better handling of error)
 * 0.3.3:
   * add the TODO option and directory to allow writing in DB
   * add 2 digits on filenames and JSON extension